turingschool/gear-up/m1_citizenship/session_4_retrospective.markdown

-# Turing Citizenship #3: Cohort Vision
+# Turing Citizenship #4: Retrospective

 ## Mission Alignment
 *Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.*